Horse racing: History

-In later times, Thoroughbred racing became, and remains, popular with aristocrats and royalty of British society, earning it the title "Sport of Kings".
+In later times, Thoroughbred racing became popular with British royalty and aristocrats, earning it the title of "Sport of Kings".

 Historically, equestrians honed their skills through games and races.
-Equestrian sports provided entertainment for crowds and displayed the excellent horsemanship needed in battle.
-Horse racing of all types evolved from impromptu competitions between riders or drivers.
-The various forms of competition, requiring demanding and specialized skills from both horse and rider, resulted in the systematic development of specialized breeds and equipment for each sport.
-The popularity of equestrian sports through the centuries has resulted in the preservation of skills that would otherwise have vanished after horses stopped being used in combat.
+Equestrian sports provided entertainment for crowds and displayed the horsemanship required for battle.
+Horse racing evolved from impromptu competitions among riders and drivers.
+The various forms of competition, which required demanding and specialized skills from both horse and rider, resulted in the systematic development of specialized breeds and equipment.
+The popularity of equestrian sports throughout the centuries has resulted in the preservation of skills that would otherwise have vanished once horses were no longer used in combat.